NIH Data Management Plans

 - Creating a Data Sharing Plan for NIH (pdf)

-- Principal Investigators Webinar on Developing an NIH Data Management Plan: Contact the Office of Research and Sponsored Programs at firstname.lastname@example.org to view this video.
+- Principal Investigators Webinar on Developing an NIH Data Management Plan: Contact the Office of Research Development at firstname.lastname@example.org to view this video.

 - The Data Management Plan (DMP) Tool helps researchers create data management plans (DMPs).
 It provides guidance from specific funders who require DMPs, but the tool can be used by anyone interested in developing generic DMPs to help facilitate their research.
 The tool also offers resources and services available at partner institutions to help fulfill your data management requirements.
 The tool is free.
 A login is required, but because Kansas State University is a partner institution, you can log in using your K-State eID and password.
 The tool will allow you to choose the template for the plan you want to create and then guides you through the process.
 Sample plans from a range of funders are available.